Quick Answer

 Think of it this way: total debt to EBITDA tells the lender how big the debt stack is relative to the earnings supporting it.
 Interest coverage tells the lender how much margin for error there is in covering interest payments.
 FFO to debt is the rating agency's cash-flow lens on the same question.

-Rating agencies (Standard & Poor's, Moody's, Fitch) react to pro-forma leverage changes in two stages: an initial assessment after announcement, and an ongoing review of the deleveraging trajectory.
+Rating agencies (Standard & Poor's, Moody's, Fitch) react to pro-forma leverage changes on their own case-specific timeline, which can include an assessment around announcement and continued review of the deleveraging trajectory.

-- Downgrade consequences: higher borrowing cost on the next refinancing, shrunk investor base (some funds are barred from holding sub-investment-grade debt), possible covenant tripwires in existing facilities
+- Downgrade consequences: higher borrowing cost, a shrunk investor base (some mandates exclude sub-investment-grade debt), possible covenant tripwires

 Exam Tip: Gotchas

 - Investment-grade-to-high-yield is the binary that matters most.
-Pro-forma leverage that crosses the IG / HY line shrinks the investor base sharply because many institutional mandates exclude sub-IG paper.
-The cost of debt steps up; the existing IG facilities may carry rating-step-up coupons.
+Crossing that line shrinks the investor base because many institutional mandates exclude sub-IG paper, and the cost of debt steps up.

-- A deleveraging plan can buy a grace period, but only if it is CREDIBLE.
-Rating agencies look at the free-cash-flow trajectory and the acquirer's track record.
+- A deleveraging plan can influence the rating outcome, but only if it is CREDIBLE.
+Rating agencies look at the free-cash-flow trajectory and the acquirer's track record; the specific timing and grace period are case-specific, not a fixed formula.
 A plan that depends entirely on aspirational revenue synergies is not credible.

 Existing facility covenants must be tested pro-forma.
 A breach at close requires either an amendment (lender consent) or a refinancing (replacement of the facility).